An Origins Tale

 Publishing History & Calls for Work

 Chant de la Sirène is published once a year but with no set schedule.
-We now celebrate our fifth year and fifth journal issue!
+We now celebrate our fifth year and fifth journal issue, and anticipate our sixth!
 We call for work during winter or spring months for each themed issue.
-We do not read unsolicited manuscripts, only those sent per announced themed-issue deadlines using our submissions email during periods when our “Call for New Work” page is on.
-We do not use submittable at this time.
+We do not read unsolicited manuscripts, only those sent per announced theme-based using our submissions email during periods when our “Call for New Work” page is up.
+(We do not use Submittable at this time and there are no charges for submission.)
+Our issues are free to all audiences who have a search engine.
 The submissions email is:

 chantdelasirenesubmissions@gmail.com

-Using this email address, you may also praise or rant against our journal.
-We now publish a feature called “Letters & Chants” for this purpose.
-We DO love to hear from our readers and audiences.
+Again, we do not solicit or take submissions except during our “call” period.
+Using this email address, you may also praise or chant or rant against our journal.
+We now publish a feature called “Letters & Chants” for this purpose (see Menu).
+We do love to hear from our readers and audiences.

-Please be generous with response time, as the sirens may be out at sea—making trouble and providing mis/direction for other seafarers around the world.
+Please be generous with email response time, as certain times of year, the sirens will be out at sea—making trouble, surely, and providing mis/direction for other seafarers seeking an easy passage.

 *

-Top photograph, Laura Hinton: Ancient Roman fresco that hangs in the National Roman Museum of the Palazzo Massimo alle Terme in Rome (December 2019).
+Top photograph, Laura Hinton: An ancient Roman fresco in the National Roman Museum of the Palazzo Massimo alle Terme in Rome (first seen by the Editor and photographed in December 2019)--a representation of our staff members aboard this nearly sinking boat, fishing for work.

 Laura Hinton, “Sea Change.”
 (Photo taken in the South of France, December 2020.)